 Text transcripts have multi-dimensional use.
 They are useful for anyone looking to get specific information without taking the time to listen to the entire audio file or watch the whole video.
 They also help low-bandwidth users who can’t watch the video with the content.

-Audio Descriptions is an audio narration that describes actions, scenes, and other vital contexts that are visually presented in the video.
+Audio Description is an audio narration that describes actions, scenes, and other vital contexts that are visually presented in the video.
 Audio descriptions are mainly useful for people with visual disabilities (blind or low vision) to ensure they capture the dialogue visually presented in the video when the regular soundtrack doesn’t provide enough information.

 An example is a movie scene where a dog is barking.
-The sighted users can see the dog is barking at a long snake’s sight, which means they understand the context and content.
+The sighted users can see the dog barking at a long snake’s sight, which means they understand the context and content.
 Non-sighted users won’t know the visible part of the scene (the long snake); all they learn from the audio is a barking dog.
 This gap is what audio descriptions address.

 Audio descriptions also help users with cognitive disabilities such as Autism Spectrum Disorder (ASD) who have difficulty interpreting visual information or social communication like facial expressions.
 It can also be useful for non-disabled people who want to watch the video while multitasking, with their eyes not focused on the video.

 Audio control is merely ensuring the web user has an easy mechanism to control audio volume independently from the overall system volume level.
-The web user can pause, stop, or control the volume of the sound without having to turn down the entire system volume.
+The web user can pause, stop, or control the volume of the sound without having to turn down the entire system’s volume.

 Audio control specifically helps people with visual impairments who use the screen reader to listen to the web page.
-The ability to control the sound will ensure they can turn down the sound volume without turning down the screen reader’s volume, hence preventing sounds interference.
+The ability to control the sound will ensure they can turn down the sound volume without turning down the screen reader’s volume, hence preventing sound interference.
 Audio control also helps anyone who finds the audio sound distracting.

 Multimedia Accessibility as part of Compliance

 Providing alternatives (captions, alt text, audio descriptions, and text transcripts) to your multimedia is the key to making them accessible to all users and ensuring an inclusive experience.
 Accessible multimedia will contribute to overall user experience and web traffic (text transcripts, captions, and alt text) from increased search engine rankings and expanded user base.
-Importantly, multimedia accessibility will ensure your organization achieve and maintain compliance with web accessibility laws.
+Importantly, multimedia accessibility will ensure your organization achieves and maintains compliance with web accessibility laws.